linuxthor/uul/README.md

 The code exploits differences in syscall numbering to determine which system 'family' it's currently running on.
-64 bit versions of Linux follow a different system call numbering to 64 bit versions of BSD/SunOS with 64 bit versions of Haiku having yet another different system call numbering.
+64 bit versions of Linux follow a different system call numbering to 64 bit versions of BSD/SunOS with 64 bit versions of Haiku having yet another, different system call numbering.
 We can use this as a gadget to work out what system family we're running on based on the return value of certain system calls.

 Firstly system call 12 is executed, this is create_sem on Haiku, chdir on \*BSD and brk on Linux.